-Early conversations with district Councils to identify opportunities and sites for co-location is important.
+Early conversations with District Councils to identify opportunities and sites for co-location is important.

 It is disappointing that this hasn't taken place in advance of or as part of the development of current proposals.
-It is extremely worrying that the alternative service provision for users of Marden Children's Centre is co-location at Cranbrook Library and this is not yet confirmed.
+It is extremely worrying that the co-location of the alternative service provision for users of Marden Children's Centre is Cranbrook Library and this is not yet confirmed.